 New York short-term disability benefits require a medical provider to give a written determination that an employee is unable to work due to his/her medical condition.
 Both the employer and the attending doctor need to sign this claim application form.

 An employee who becomes disabled more than four (4) to six (6) weeks prior to giving birth or who continues to be unable to work more than four (4) to six (6) weeks after giving birth may have to submit additional medical documentation to support her claim.
 If you have problems determining the kind of benefits to which you are entitled and/or the documents you need to provide, contact Moshes Law for a free consultation.
-Experienced employment lawyers will discuss your options with you.
+Experienced employment lawyers in NYC will discuss your options with you.

 Employees cannot take short-term disability leave and leave under the NYPFL Law at the same time.
 However, if the employee qualifies for short-term disability (for example, a high-risk pregnancy), she may take short-term disability leave and then leave under the NYPFL Law once she is no longer disabled.
 Employees cannot take more than twenty-six (26) weeks of combined short-term disability leave and NYPFL Law in a 52-week period.

 The FMLA guarantees an employee, male or female, who has worked at least 1,250 hours within the last year for a company with fifty (50) or more employees within a 75-mile radius the right to take twelve (12) weeks of unpaid, job-protected leave to recover from a serious medical condition — including pregnancy — or to care for a newborn, a newly adopted child, or a seriously ill child, parent or spouse.
 Under the FMLA, you have the right to take this 12-week unpaid leave every year and to have your health benefits maintained during your leave.